Annual Community Easter Egg Hunt

 April 26, 2026

-Following worship on this day, we will gather in Fondersmith Auditorium enjoy a congregational brunch followed by a report from the vestry.
-Please plan to attend.
+After worship we will gather in Fondersmith for a meal followed by the annual report from the vestry to the congregation.